 Lower Taxable Income in Retirement

-Taxes happen to be one of the largest expenses in retirement, and taxes can increase once you start to take your required minimum distribution (RMD) at age 72.
-As most of you know, you have the option to distribute your RMD or up to $100,000 to qualified charities without paying income taxes on the distribution.
-A qualified charity is an organization that qualifies for tax-exempt status, which is typically a non-profit organization, including churches, schools, and government entities.
+Taxes happen to be one of the largest expenses in retirement and taxes can increase once you start to take your required minimum distribution (RMD).
+As most of you know, you have the option to distribute your RMD or up to $100,000 to qualified charities without paying the income taxes on the distribution.
+A qualified charity is an organization that qualifies for tax-exempt status which are typically non-profit organizations including churches, schools, and government entities.

 Facts about the Donor Designated Fund:

 - May make RMD deposits which are tax-free distributions.

 - Can make after-tax deposits and receive a tax-deduction (if your itemized deductions exceed the standard deduction).

 - May assign up to five charitable organizations to your fund – these assignments are permanent.

 - May list your Donor Designated Fund in your estate for charitable bequests.

 - May keep your Donor Designated Fund open forever past your lifetime to continue steady donations to your favorite charities.